vinesone/webGL/README.md

 ## Frameworks

-WebGL frameworks abstract away a lot of the
+WebGL frameworks abstract away a lot of the difficult parts of webGL.

 ### <b>[Three.js](https://threejs.org/)</b>